alk05/routing-comparison-nwm-nextgen-troute/README.md

 Ex: `python3 -m nwm_routing -f -V4 alabamatest.yaml`

 T-route outputs data for every five minutes of the 18 hours runtime, starting 5 minutes after the start_datetime.
+(Example output found in repository, "flowveldepth_2026-07-01T13:05:35.034852.parquet")

 # USGS Gage Outputs
 (to see how wildly different NWM is from the actual gage data).